Community Development Internship in Ecuador

 Communication

-The accommodation and community center are connected to Wifi.
-It is also recommended to buy a local MOVISTAR SIM card upon arrival to Shandia so be sure your phone is unlocked for international carriers.
+Wifi access is available at the accommodation and the organization’s center.
+It is also recommended to purchase a local Movistar SIM card upon arrival, so be sure your phone is unlocked for international carriers.

 Meals